kboni/bass-xtractor/README.md

 ## How it works

-1. Uses Spleeter to separate the audio into 4 stems: bass, drums, vocals, and other
+1. Uses Spleeter Python API to separate the audio into 4 stems: bass, drums, vocals, and other
 2. Mixes drums, vocals, and other together to create the "no bass" version
 3. Extracts the bass track separately
 4. Exports both files in MP3 format to the output folder
 5. Cleans up temporary files automatically
+6. Logs all errors and processing information to `error.log`